 After the naming ceremony, we feasted the name and put out tobacco for the name.
 The name is honoured by the feast.
 We will continue to feast each year to honour the name that was given.

 We will mark the territory over which the Bineshi spread its wings.
 We will do this by placing a post at each corner of the land, and tied to each post will be four coloured ribbons.

 Ozhaawashkwaa (oh-sha-wass-gwa) = Blue

 Bineshi (bi-neh-she) = Bird

 Inun (in-nun) = A place of learning

-Listen here to Elder Dan as he shares how the name came to be.
-Hear our name pronounced in Ojibwe.
+to Elder Dan as he shares how to pronounce our name pronounced in Ojibwe.

 As we learn our full Ojibwe name, Mary and Dan have offered us a short version: Aki Centre.
 This means Land Centre.
 We commit to recognizing our history here by using multiple languages in our name, even when using our short name.